 Flo: I'm sorry, Edgar, but Jacksonville isn't there any more.

 Literary Allusion Title: "Alas, Babylon" comes from a verse in The Bible.
-After hearing their pastor quote the verse over and over, it then becomes Randy and Mark's code phrase for "trouble."
+After hearing a local pastor quote the verse over and over, it then becomes Randy and Mark's code phrase for "trouble."

 Mama Bear: On the morning of The Day, Helen is freaking out until Peyton is blinded by looking directly at a blast.
 Once she's aware of the need to help her daughter, she becomes calm and capable once more.